lancehaoh/tetris-blocks-puzzle-solver/README.md

 1. Fit all 12 blocks into the grid with no overlaps.

-2. Each block can be rotated up to 180 degrees in any direction.
+2. Each block can be rotated 90 or 180 degrees in any direction.

 3. No reflection allowed on the blocks. (i.e. |__ cannot be transformed to __| )